 Upon graduation, men may be eligible to stay at the Hope House and work as mentors.
 They live in the building and earn income to help get a new start.

 Rather than working as a mentor, some men elect to continue living at the Hope House but to work in the community.
 The Halfway House program allows them to ease into society in a new community setting.
 We offer them continuing support and a safe place to live.

 Upon returning to society full-time, alumni keep in touch with the Hope House to help in dealing with the triggers they face and making use of their new coping skills.
 The Hope House works to maintain contact with them in order to keep pace with the changes men face and to adjust our services to meet their needs.

-As an example of the museums we have visited, in 2014 our residential addiction recovery clients have visited the Wilbur Wright Museum, the Wayne County Museum and the Model T National Museum.
+As an example of the museums we have visited, our residential addiction recovery clients have visited the Wilbur Wright Museum, the Wayne County Museum and the Model T National Museum.

-As an example of positive reinforcement programs, our clients visited a retreat in Tennessee for 5 days in June, 2014.
+As an example of positive reinforcement programs, our clients visited a retreat in Tennessee for 5 days.
 This trip included side trips to the Dollywood Theme Park and other attractions in Pigeon Forge, TN.

-In 2015, the clients visited Kings Island, the Dayton Air Force Museum and two other regional museums.
+Our clients have also visited Kings Island, the Dayton Air Force Museum and two other regional museums.

 Enrichment for Life

 This part of our program is designed to create positive triggers for our clients that are designed to replace or offset the addiction triggers they will face in their new life.

 Phone: 765-935-3000 Fax: 765-935-0519